How CAIS™ is examined.

 Build + Capstone scoring

-Panel-reviewed Build Tasks and Capstone deliverables are scored against the published rubric by a minimum of two SME reviewers, with adjudication by a third reviewer when dimension scores diverge by more than one rubric level.
+Panel-reviewed Build Tasks and Capstone deliverables are scored against the published rubric by a panel of four SME reviewers, with adjudication by a fifth reviewer when dimension scores diverge by more than one rubric level.
 Inter-rater reliability is computed quarterly and published.
 SeeCAP-2026-01for Capstone-specific procedures.

 Different forms.
 Same standard.